HannahDelaney/portfolio-site-2020/_case-studies/un-booklet.md

   extra-img-2-alt: Illustration of a person bursting from an egg, the text of UDHR article one, and an illustration of two pairs of adult hands holding baby feet with a heart drawn on.
   p-extra-1: The full content of the UNDR, as well as the background information contained in my document, can be found on the United Nations website.
 There is an image of the official document drafted in 1948, and a PDF file of the text content.
 There is also an illustrated version on the site.
   p-extra-2: The illustrated version available is targeting a younger demographic.
 This is great, but it leaves a gap for users who are older but perhaps might still appreciate visuals to help contextualize some of the legal jargon in the document.
 My version is targeted towards an older demographic in tone, which covers a missing component of the available resources.
-final-img-1: articlecover.jpg
+img-1: 30articlesimages.jpg
-final-img-1-alt: Thecover of the UN booklet on a grey background.
+img-1-alt: All thirty illustrations from the UN booklet on a grey background.
-final-img-2: articledescspread.jpg
+img-2: articlecover.jpg
-final-img-2-alt: A spread of the UN booklet, showing the nine people who drafted it.
+img-2-alt: Thecover of the UN booklet on a grey background.
-final-img-3: 30articlesimages.jpg
+img-3: articledescspread.jpg
-final-img-3-alt: All thirty illustrations from the UN booklet on a grey background.
+img-3-alt: A spread of the UN booklet, showing the nine people who drafted it.
-final-img-4: article27spread.jpg
+img-4: article27spread.jpg
-final-img-4-alt: The UN booklet open to a spread showing text from article 27, and a man walking with graffiti wings drawn on.
+img-4-alt: The UN booklet open to a spread showing text from article 27, and a man walking with graffiti wings drawn on.
 web-bottom: /images/brown-hannah-020-passion-project.pdf
 web-bottom-words: View the full PDF document!
 previousurl: camp-fortune-campaign
-nexturl: lifewithgutz
+nexturl: video-learntocode
 ---